-Get industry-leading pricing and maximise your existing on-premises investments when you migrate your SQL Server databases to Azure:
+Get industry-leading pricing and maximize your existing on-premises investments when you migrate your SQL Server databases to Azure.
+Plus:

-- Save up to 85 per cent1 on pay-as-you-go pricing when you bring your existing SQL Server licences to Azure with Azure Hybrid Benefit.
+- Save up to 85 percent1 on pay-as-you-go pricing when you bring your existing SQL Server licenses to Azure with Azure Hybrid Benefit.

 - Get more cloud for less when you combine Azure Hybrid Benefit with reservation pricing.

 - Qualify for discounted rates to support your ongoing development and testing on Azure.

 - Spend less time monitoring your workloads with a single portal that lets you view all of your Azure SQL cloud databases, virtual machines, pools, and instances in one place.